McKesson Corporation Announces - GuruFocus.com

 |

-None of the Company, its board of directors, the Dealer Managers, GBSC or the trustee for the 2024 Notes, or any of their respective affiliates, is making any recommendation as to whether Holders should tender any 2024 Notes in response to the Tender Offer.
-Holders must make their own decision as to whether to tender any of their 2024 Notes and, if so, the principal amount of 2024 Notes to tender.

-This press release is neither an offer to purchase nor a solicitation of an offer to sell any of the 2024 Notes, nor an offer to sell or a solicitation of an offer to purchase any new notes pursuant to the Offering, nor is it a solicitation for acceptance of the Tender Offer.
+This press release is neither an offer to purchase nor a solicitation of an offer to sell any of the 2024 Notes, nor is it a solicitation for acceptance of the Tender Offer.
 The Company is making the Tender Offer only by, and pursuant to the terms of, the Offer Documents.
 The Tender Offer is not being made in any jurisdiction in which the making or acceptance thereof would not be in compliance with the securities, blue sky or other laws of such jurisdiction.

 Cautionary Statements